mmcgahan/graft-test/docs/build.md

 _\*: **Child process**_

-### Assumptionso
+### Assumptions

 1. You only want to build a single language (This could probably be enabled)
-2. The bundle filenames are not hashed (This might be allowable if we work our ManifestPlugin)
+2. The bundle filenames are not hashed (This might be allowable if we work out ManifestPlugin)
 3. You will not be adding new translations (not relevant to the starter kit, but we'll need to account for it in mup-web - shouldn't be too difficult)